 Program Updates – Included in meeting packet.
 Jason Ray

-Jason stated that SMCOG has sent out a CEDS survey, please complete this survey by the end of this weekend, this will help designate the goals and objectives in the CEDS report.
+Jason stated that SMCOG has sent out a CEDS survey, please complete this survey by the end of this weekend, (June 30 is deadline.)
+This will help designate the goals and objectives in the CEDS report.
 CEDS committee will meet on 7/25/2024.
 SMCOG is working with MoDED on the first statewide CEDS report.
-They will be hosting a regional meeting on 8/15/2024, more details coming soon.
+They will be hosting a regional meeting on 8/15/2024,q more details coming soon.

 Other Business – Cindy Stephens